 Set in the heart of town, The Sonic is a clothing and lifestyle concept store with a grand presence.
 In 2016, when laid-back fashion entrepreneur Pip Brett snapped up the former Masonic Hall, built in 1864, she knocked out the internal walls and styled the cavernous interior to the gorgeous hilt.

-Hawkes General Store a few paces away, has been run by the same family for 42 years.
+Hawkes General Store has been run by the same family for 42 years.
 Second-generation owner Coco Pogonoski has an eye for chic women’s clothing and bright homewares.
 The shop also serves excellent coffee that you can sip near the quince tree in the front courtyard, a popular hangout for locals and, occasionally, Coco’s schnoodle, Bob.

 Belle Armoire Boutique in the same building as coffee joint Good Eddy, stocks feminine and affordable Australian labels.
 The building also houses Botanica Flora, where you’ll find local blooms and a thoughtful fit-out, including parquetry floors and a custom-made concrete work station.